ESCOMP/CTSM/doc/source/tech_note/Fluxes/CLM50_Tech_Note_Fluxes.rst

 where :math:`C_{v} =0.01` m\ s\ :sup:`-1/2` is the turbulent
-transfer coefficient between the canopy surface and canopy air, and :math:`d_{leaf}`  is the characteristic dimension of the leaves in the direction of wind flow (:numref:`Table Coefficients for saturation vapor pressure`).
+transfer coefficient between the canopy surface and canopy air, and :math:`d_{leaf}`  is the characteristic dimension of the leaves in the direction of wind flow (:numref:`Table Plant functional type aerodynamic parameters`).

 The partial derivatives of the fluxes from the soil beneath the canopy with respect to ground temperature, which are needed for the soil